 Please 'like' us on Facebook to keep up to date with news, events and photos: www.facebook.com/AustralianHighCommissionVanuatu

-The Namatan Short Film Festival 2017 was officially launched on 16 March 2017.
+The Namatan Short Film Festival 2018 is officially launched.

 THE NAMATAN STORY

-The Australian High Commission-Vanuatu Broadcasting and Television Corporation (VBTC) Namatan Short Film Festival was first launched in 2012 to give the people of Vanuatu a chance to express their ideas and creativity through film.
-In 2013, 2014, 2015 and 2016 the story continued, with the finalists being screened to over 3000 people around the country.
-Thanks to our sponsors, Digicel Vanuatu and Air Vanuatu, we expect 2017 to be even bigger and better.
+The Australian High Commission’s Namatan Short Film Festival was first launched in 2012 to give the people of Vanuatu a chance to express their ideas and creativity through film.
+Now entering its seventh year, Namatan reaches over 4,000 around the country each year.
+This year the Namatan team is pleased to welcome a new sponsor, the ANZ Bank, Vanuatu.
+Thanks to our sponsors Vanuatu Broadcasting and Television Cooperation (VBTC), ANZ Bank Vanuatu, Digicel Vanuatu and Air Vanuatu we expect 2018 to be bigger and better.

 The name ‘Namatan’ (or ‘eye’) and slogan ‘ae blo yu, lukluk blo mi’ were chosen to represent the festival.
 Namatan’s aim is for ni-Vanuatu filmmakers, amateur and professional, to share their vision and for the audience to take their own messages away from each story.